Greece Moments Greece Moments

 Walk through the village of Krasi

-The mountain village Krasi we discovered by chance on our tour and were immediately thrilled.
-In the centre of the village there is an ancient plane tree (2,500 years old according to the locals) and a babbling fountain.
-In the 600 m high village it is authentic and some traditional taverns (tip: Taverna Krassopsychia)invite you to take a long rest.
+We stumbled upon the mountain village of Krasi on our tour and were immediately captivated.
+In the village center, there is an ancient plane tree (2,500 years old, according to locals) and a babbling fountain.
+The village, situated at an elevation of 600 meters, has an authentic atmosphere, and several traditional taverns (Tip: Taverna Krassopsychia) invite you to take a leisurely break.

 Kreta Geheimtipps Dorf Krasi Lasithi